aditikashi23/recipes-analysis/README.md

 Impact: This helped turn the nutrition column into appropriate columns for regression tasks.

+**Comment on Imputation**

+Since we replaced all ratings of 0 with NaN and didn't require any other imputation for our other columns, we did not use any imputation strategies.

 **Here are the first five rows of the dataset post-cleaning (scroll to see all columns).**

 Some values have been truncated to adhere to proper formatting: